Iris Explorer Set

 - Extension Macro Tube: Extension ring mounted between the camera body and the lens, increasing the distance between the camera sensor and the end of the lens.
 This makes it technically possible to focus closer to the object (iris).

-- The camera is not part of the delivery.
+- A camera is not part of the delivery

 In the pictures above you can see some photos of the manufacturer for light and dark irises.
 We carried out our own test recording with a demo device in compliance with the manufacturer's recommendations for camera settings.
 We connected a Canon EOS 60D to the Iris Explorer and photographed the most difficult type of iris (dark brown) - then have cut off the area around the iris (black).